liledix4/Transparency/WorkWeek0_5.md

 ## What's the deal with the Work Weeks?
 Why 0.5?

+The idea of Work Weeks was introduced in August 2024.
+At that moment, it was experimental, so the first week was called Work Week 0.
+Some problems caused to take a break and continue the work without counting Weeks, and Work Week 1 didn't happen.
+After that break, it was decided that before proper Work Week 1 begins, Work Week 0 will be extended.
+That's why there's Work Week 0.5.
+It's still experimental, but it addresses the problems of Week 0.

 ## More transparency.
 I'm more open now

 ## Refreshed 2do project!